Asian stocks follow Wall St lower on economy fears

 AP Business Writer

-BEIJING (AP) — Asian stock markets were mostly lower Friday after Wall Street fell on fears interest rate hikes will depress global economic activity.
+BEIJING (AP) — Asian stock markets followed Wall Street lower Friday on fears global economic activity will be depressed by interest rate hikes to cool inflation.

-Tokyo, Seoul and Sydney fell.
-Shanghai and Hong Kong advanced.
+Shanghai, Tokyo and Sydney fell while Hong Kong advanced.
 Oil prices edged lower but stayed above $115 per barrel.

-Wall Street’s benchmark S&P 500 index tumbled 3.3% after Britain’s central bank followed the Federal Reserve in raising its key interest rate to cool surging price rises.
+Wall Street’s benchmark S&P 500 index tumbled 3.3% on Thursday after Britain’s central bank followed the Federal Reserve in raising its key interest rate to cool surging prices.
 Central banks in Switzerland and Taiwan also raised rates.

 Investors worry the moves to control inflation that is running at four-decade highs might tip the U.S. and other major economies into recession.